-On Thursday, March 19, the Texas Senate will be voting on whether or not to water-down the Texas Top Ten Percent plan adopted in 1997 to expand access to Texas' top universities to more diverse students and to more high schools.
+Texas policymakers are considering whether or not to water-down the Texas Top Ten Percent plan that has expanded access to Texas' top universities to more diverse students and to more high schools.
 The measures under consideration would place caps on the number of top students that would be guaranteed admission, reducing the number of automatic admissions by as many as 15,000 students.
+The state would be breaking its promise to thousands of high-achieving minority students.